MicrosoftDocs/ai-builder/ai-builder-docs/flow-receipt-processing.md

 ---

-# Use the receipt processing prebuilt model in Power Automate
+# Use the receipt processing (preview) prebuilt model in Power Automate

 > [!IMPORTANT]